mdshamoon/docs/docs/3. Product Features/Custom Certificates.md

 2. Add a title, description (optional), and the certificate url (see step 6 in above section
 3. The design template is now saved.
 4. The placeholders need to be added as {1} or {2}.
 In single curly braces with the numbers.
 5. Ensure that the placeholders have a large enough text field to accommodate the information for contact being sent
+6. The certificate is saved, and the copy id button can be used to refer back to the template while using the webhook in Glific flow. (refer steps ahead)

 ### 3. Use the certificate template in the flow
 1. Call the webhook with `function` name as `create_certificate` and give it an appropriate result name.